techybolek/platform/products/as/modules/distribution/README.txt

     - tmp
       Used for storing temporary files, and is pointed to by the java.io.tmpdir System property.

-    - webapp-mode
-      The user has the option of running WSO2 Carbon in webapp mode (hosted as a web-app in an application server).
-      This directory contains files required to run Carbon in webapp mode.

     - LICENSE.txt
       Apache License 2.0 under which WSO2 Carbon is distributed.